Mainland China sees imported virus cases exceed new local infections for first time

 The numbers underscore how China, where the outbreak began in December, appears to now face a greater threat of new infections from outside its borders as it continues to slow the spread of the virus domestically.

-A total of 95 cases have now come into mainland China from overseas, the commission said.
+A total of 95 cases have entered mainland China from overseas, the commission said.

 Hubei has now seen new infections fall for nine straight days.
 All four of the new cases on Friday, down from five a day earlier, were in provincial capital Wuhan.